stevenczwu/NST_for_ZKM/README.md

 bash zkm.sh
 ```

+Or if you want it to run automatically when the computer rebooted, change it into excutable in property-permissions of file zkm.sh, and add it to the startup applications as well.

 ### Change the models
 I have prepared about 20 trained models for you.
 You may select whichever you would like to use by editing file ~/zkm/zkm.sh.
 Models may be added/removed after '-models', style images may be added/removed after '-style_images'.